Police release photo of belt handled by suspect in New York's Gilgo Beach killings

 The search for Gilbert led police to four bodies stuffed in bushes along a quarter-mile stretch of Ocean Parkway in Oak Beach.
 All four were later identified as women who had advertised online for prostitution services.

-The bodies were found in various stages of decomposition.
+The bodies were found in various stage